OPINION: Mississippi’s vaccination reality defies national narrative - The Oxford Eagle

 The initial rollout was bumpy, and in many ways mimicked vaccine rollout in other states.
 However, Mississippi leading the way in vaccine distribution has proven to be an effective strategy.
 We all want Mississippi, especially Oxford, to return to life the way it was pre-COVID.
 But before we can truly be wide-open, we must first take it advantage of wide availability of coronavirus vaccines.

-As far as coronavirus vaccines are concerned, Mississippi is pushing against its negative portrayal on the national stage and bucking the narrative.
+As far as coronavirus vaccine distribution is concerned, Mississippi is pushing against its negative portrayal on the national stage and bucking the narrative.

 OUR VIEW: Animal Shelter in danger of history repeating itself